 4 Ever Family is based on the belief that a child's needs are of the utmost importance and we will strive to make sure your child's needs are being met.
 As Professional Supervised Visitation Monitors, we will observe the interactions between the child and non custodial parent in a neutral and objective manner.
-We provide off site supervised visitation as well as supervised exchanges and telephone monitoring.
+We provide off site supervised visitation as well as supervised exchanges and telephone/video monitoring.

 Family code Section 3200 defines the term "provider" shall include any individual who functions as a visitation monitor, as well as supervised visitation centers.
 We meet all standards for a "provider" as required by the family code section 3200.